JacopoGobbi/jackadocs/README.md

 * Referring to code identifiers\, such as class names or constants in the code\, in the documentation\.
 Re\-generating the documentation then always inserts the most recent values of those code identifiers\.

 ## Intended Use \/ Basic Idea
-There is no special magic in using `jackadocs` \.
-The general approach is to create a class with a `main` method\, which overwrites all the documentation when called\. `jackadocs` is just a library that gives some support with generating the documentation programmatically\.
+There is no special magic in using Jackadocs\.
+The general approach is to create a class with a `main` method\, which overwrites all the documentation when called\.
+Jackadocs is just a library that gives some support with generating the documentation programmatically\.

-The text fragments that will be composed into the documentation files are XML constants in the Scala code\.
+Text fragments that will be composed into the documentation files are XML constants in the Scala code\.
 This XML is interpreted as HTML\.
-When writing documentation in Markdown format\, the HTML will be converted to Markdown\. \(However\, the conversion process is not very smart\; don\'t expect miracles from it\.
+When writing documentation in Markdown format\, HTML will be converted to Markdown\. \(However\, the conversion process is not very smart\; don\'t expect miracles from it\.
 It will do just enough to translate simple documentation\, such as `README.md` files\.\)

 [Here](https\:\/\/github\.com\/jackadull\/jackadocs\/blob\/master\/docs\-generator\/src\/main\/scala\/net\/jackadull\/jackadocs\/docs\/readme\/IntentedUse\.scala) is an example for the Scala source file from which this text is generated\.